 jamformer

-It will walk you through everything interactively — which provider you want to use, your instance URL and your credentials.
-You enter passwords and client secrets as hidden input so they won't show up in your terminal history.
+Because the Jamf Platform provider is the default, this walks you through everything interactively — your API gateway URL, tenant ID and credentials.
+You enter secrets as hidden input so they won't show up in your terminal history.

-Once you're comfortable with the tool or want to script it, you can set credentials via environment variables:
+Once you're comfortable with the tool or want to script it, set everything via environment variables:

 export JAMF_CLIENT_ID='your-client-id'